Skip to content

 If you have a backup set of clippers or plan to store your tools for a while, oiling them beforehand is essential.
 Applying a thin coat of oil before you put them away prevents rust and corrosion from forming on the blades.
 According to experts at Wahl, using oil regularly helps your clippers and blades last longer and work better.
 This simple preventative measure ensures that when you pick them up again, they’ll be in excellent condition and ready to use, saving you from the headache of dealing with stiff or rusted blades.

-Pro vs. Home Use: Adjusting Your Routine
+Pro vs. Home Use: Does Your Routine Change?

 Your oiling schedule really comes down to how often you use your tools.
 If you’re a professional barber, your clippers are working hard all day, which means they need to be oiled multiple times throughout your shift.
 For home users, the routine can be more relaxed.
 You might only need to oil your clippers after each use or every other use, depending on the length of the cutting session.
 The key for everyone is consistency.
 As noted by Sally Beauty, regular oiling is a simple way to keep them working well.
 Creating a habit, no matter how frequently you use your tools, is what will ultimately extend their life.